digitalpalidictionary/digitalpalidictionary.github.io/src/install_ios.md

 ## In Brief

-1. download the latest version of DPD for MDict (dpd.mdx) [here](https://github.com/https://github.com/digitalpalidictionary/dpd-db/releases/latest).
+1. download the latest version of DPD for MDict [from Github](https://github.com/digitalpalidictionary/dpd-db/releases/latest).
+Look for `dpd-mdict.zip`.
 2. install MDict from the [App Store](https://apps.apple.com/us/app/mdict-ad/id894362875)
-3. Move the dpd.mdx file to the MDict folder on your iOS device.
+3. Unzip `dpd-mdict.zip` and move the files to the MDict folder on your iOS device.

 Below are detailed *step-by-step* instructions.

 ## Download DPD

-First things first, download the latest MDict version of Digital Pāḷi Dictionary from [Github](https://github.com/https://github.com/digitalpalidictionary/dpd-db/releases/latest)
+First things first, download the latest MDict version of Digital Pāḷi Dictionary from [Github](https://github.com/digitalpalidictionary/dpd-db/releases/latest)

 ## Download MDict